RyanJulyan/rocket/02_discovery_and_planning_phase/02_strategic_thinking_template.md

 1. **Plan for Execution:**
     - Break down strategies into actionable plans.
 This includes setting short-term and long-term goals, determining resources needed, and assigning responsibilities.
 1. **Implement and Monitor:**
     - Execute the strategic plan and monitor its progress.
-Be prepared to adapt as necessary based on feedback and changes in the environment.
+Be prepared to adapt as needed based on feedback and changes in the environment.